Lecrapouille/zipper/README.md

 #### Destructor / closing / reopening

-Do not forget to call explicitly `close()` (called implicitly from its destructor) else the zip will not be well formed and `Unzipper` will fail to open it for example.
+Do not forget to call `close()` explicitly (it's called implicitly from the destructor) otherwise the zip will not be well-formed and `Unzipper` will fail to open it, for example.

 ```c++
 Zipper zipper("ziptest.zip", ...);